AppHouseKitchen/AlDente-Charge-Limiter/README.md

 * WHY DOES ALLOW DISCHARGE NOT WORK IN CLAMSHELL MODE?

 Unfortunately, while "Allow Discharge" is activated, clamshell mode is not supported due to technical limitations.
+* HELP MY BATTERY CAPACITY DROPPED AND MY MACBOOK TURNS OFF WITH 50% LEFT

+Keeping your battery at a lower percentage, such as 20-70%, over weeks without doing full cycles (0%-100%-0%) can result in a disturbed battery calibration.
+When this happens, your Macbook might turn off with 40-50% left or your battery capacity will drop significantly.
+However, this is only due to a disturbed battery calibration and not because of a faulty or degraded battery.
+To avoid this issue, we recommend doing at least one full cycle (0%-100%) every month.
+Even if your battery calibration gets disturbed, doing 4-5 full cycles will recalibrate your battery and the capacity will go up again.

 ## Other tools I used in this project:
 * <https://github.com/beltex/SMCKit>